vectorgrp/xcp-lite/README.md

 XCP is a measurement and calibration protocol commonly used in the automotive industry.
 It is an ASAM standard.

-It provides real time signal acquisition (measurement) and modification of parameter constants (calibrations) in a target microcontroller system (ECU), to help observing and optimizing control algorithms in real time.
+It provides real time signal acquisition (measurement) and modification of parameter constants (calibrations) in a target micro controller system (ECU), to help observing and optimizing control algorithms in real time.

 Timestamped events, measurement variables and parameter constants are described by an ASAM-A2L description file, another associated ASAM standard.
 Data objects are identified by an address.
-In a microcontroller system programmed in C or C++, these addresses are used to directly access the ECUs memory, like a debugger would do.
+In a micro controller system programmed in C or C++, these addresses are used to directly access the ECUs memory, like a debugger would do.
 This concept has minimum impact on the target system in terms of memory consumption and runtime.
 The A2l is a kind of annotated ELF Linker-Address-Map, with rich semantic information on data instances and data types.
 In a higher abstraction level programming language, XCP can be treated as a serializer/deserializer, where A2L is the schema, which is generated from the target software data types and instances.
 Measurement signals and calibration parameters must have static lifetime and a defined memory layout, but no predefined memory location.
 Data acquisition and modification is achieved by appropriate code instrumentation for measurement and wrapper types for calibration parameters and parameter groups.

 The ASAM-XCP standard defines a protocol and a transport layer.
 There are transport layers for all common communication busses used in the automotive industry, such as CAN, CAN-FD, FLEXRAY, SPI and Ethernet.